-I got the Strikemaster 40V ice auger over Christmas and was so excited to get out and use it.
+I received the Strikemaster 40V ice auger over Christmas and was very excited to get out and use it.
 From the moment I hit the start button and began cutting ice I knew this auger is powerful.
 Electric motors are known for their torque and this thing has it in spades.
-As the auger broke through the flight hung up, catching me off guard and almost ripping the auger from my grip.
-That should’ve been my first clue something wasn’t right, but I choked it up to user error and kept on fishing.
+As the auger broke through the bottom of the ice on my very first hole the flight got hung up, catching me off guard and almost ripping the auger from my grip.
+That should’ve been my first clue something wasn’t right, but I chalked it up to user error and kept on fishing.
 Since I opted for the 10” auger flight over my old 8” I figured it was a result of the extra surface area the auger needed to cut.
 Or maybe it was the fact that my hole wasn’t quite straight.
 Anyway, it doesn’t matter, I was still happy with my new toy.

 But again and again, hole after hole the auger would stick.
-Sometimes I would have to restart the cut two or three times before making it through the bottom.
-I would even brace it on my leg or hip just to help it out.
+Sometimes I would have to restart the cut two or three times before making it through to the bottom.
+I would even brace the powerhead on my leg or hip just to help it out.
 That just couldn’t be normal.

 After a few more outings with the same issues I took to the internet to see if I could find anyone with the same problem.
 I would think if Strikemaster was out to dislocate peoples shoulders someone would be talking about it.
 But my search came up empty.
 There were stories of blades coming loose or breaking, damaged auger flights and motor troubles but nothing quite like the problem I was facing.

 With nothing to go on I turned to my favorite fishing forum and posted my experience.
 In a matter of minutes I had plenty of advice and another forum member offered to meet me and do a head to head comparison with his auger.
 Talk about comradery!
 We met a few days later to try each others auger out and the difference was striking.
-His blades were well used but there was still nothing but buttery smooth ice cutting performance.
+His blades were well used but there was still nothing but buttery smooth ice cutting performance coming from his auger.
 After that I was on a mission to exchange it.

 Since we were close to the end of the selling season most retailers stock is getting low.
 There was only one left but I managed to make the exchange at my local Cabela’s and am happy to say that my new fight cuts very smoothly.
 No sticking or binding at all.